top of page

 So I stayed.

 When I finally reached them, emotion overtook me.
 I could barely speak.
 Not polished.
 Not eloquent.
 Just honest.
 I told them I’m a mom.
 That their podcast means something deeper than basketball in our home.
 That Kenny’s openness about anxiety has truly helped my son.
 That what they model about friendship matters more than they may ever know.
+That I tell all my clients to listen to them for what they model as healthy male friendship.

 They listened.
 So kindly.